BradleyCulley/bradleyculley.github.io/_posts/2024-12-22-the-most-important-thing-in-the-world.md

 <br/>

 <p>
-    Each motif, like The Sainte-Chapelle Chapel, is luminous in the reflection of its ideals.
+    Each manifestation of a motif, like The Sainte-Chapelle Chapel, is luminous in the reflection of its ideals.
 </p>

 <p>